rsvp/help/README.md

 ## Tips

-- To shorten a long URL, we suggest http://git.io/git.io where an informative stem can be used.
+- To shorten a long URL, we suggest the script https://git.io/git.io where an informative stem can be used.

+     - For example, our URL here is easily remembered as: https://git.io/HELP